UPDATE 2-'Joker' leads Oscar nominations with 11

 "The Irishman," Universal Pictures' "1917" and Quentin Tarantino's "Once Upon a Time in Hollywood" from Sony Pictures got 10 nods each.
 Netflix got 24 nominations, including for "The Irishman," as well as for "Marriage Story," "The Two Popes" and documentary "American Factory."
 The Oscars, the highest awards in the movie industry, will be handed out at a ceremony in Hollywood on Feb.
 9.

 The nods for "Joker," which was controversial for its terrifying portrayal of an isolated loner but took more than $1 billion at the global box office, covered all the major fields, including for director Todd Phillips, adapted screenplay, film editing and sound editing.
-In acting races, other nominees included "Once Upon a Time in Hollywood" stars Leonardo DiCaprio and Brad Pitt, "Marriage Story" stars Adam Driver and Scarlett Johansson, and "Little Women" actresses Saoirse Ronan and Florence Pugh.
+In acting races, other nominees included "Once Upon a Time in Hollywood" stars Leonardo DiCaprio and Brad Pitt, "Marriage Story" stars Adam Driver and Scarlett Johansson, "Little Women" actresses Saoirse Ronan and Florence Pugh, and Spanish star Antonio Banderas.

-Only two of the acting nominees were not white: Cynthia Erivo for her lead role as anti-slavery activist Harriet Tubman in "Harriet" and Spaniard Antonio Banderas for drama "Pain and Glory."
-All the nominated directors were men, dashing the hopes of Greta Gerwig in the traditionally male club for "Little Women," although she did get a best-adapted screenplay nod.
+Only one of the acting nominees was a person of color: Cynthia Erivo for her lead role as anti-slavery activist Harriet Tubman in "Harriet."
+All the nominated directors were men, dashing the hopes of Greta Gerwig in the traditionally male club for "Little Women," although she did get a best adapted screenplay nod.

 However, a record 62 women were nominated, almost one-third of the field, said the Academy of Motion Picture Arts and Sciences, whose 8,000 members vote on the nominees and the winners.
 Social satire "Parasite" became the first South Korean movie to be nominated in both the best picture and best international film categories.
 Director Bong Joon Ho also received a nod for best director.